raspberrypilearning/cd-dice-roller/en/step_7.md

 --- task ---

-Next you must use a `for` loop to check if every die is selected or not.
-Your for loop should go from 0 up to the size of the list.
+Next, you need to use a `for` loop to check if every die is selected or not.
+Your `for` loop should go from 0 up to the size of the list.
 You can use the `.length` function to get this value.
-Then you need to use an `if` statement to check if die in position `i` is **not selected**, as these are the dice that we need to reroll.
-Finally use your `dieRoll()` function and update the `src` property of the dice at `i`.
-There is a lot in this task, but on completion your function should look like the following:
+Then, you need to use an `if` statement to check if the die in position `i` is **not selected**, as these are the dice that we need to reroll.
+Finally, use your `dieRoll()` function and update the `src` property of the dice at `i`.
+There is a lot in this task, but on completion, your function should look like the following:

 ```javascript
     function reRollUnselected(){